stennety/mywebsite/_posts/2023-12-08-Zero-to-One-for-AI-Product.md

 ---
 layout: post
-title: Zero to One for AI PM
+title: Zero to One for AI Product
 ---

 ![Presentation Video - screenshot](/images/zero-to-one-video-fault-tolerant-UX-screenshot.png)